liamappelbe/fftea/README.md

 fftea is about 30-40x faster than package:fft, and about 30% faster than smart_signal_processing.
 Not sure what's going on with scidart, but it seems to be O(n^2).

+\* Scidart's FFT doesn't have an in-place mode, but they do use a custom format, so in-place means that the time to convert to that format is not included in the benchmark.